CodeGameFun/File-Explorer-python/README.md

 4. IMG Folder
   Contains Images and Icon files

+# How to Use
+To create a folder, click on +folder button.
+To delete a folder, open the folder which u want to delete and click -folder button.

+# RED ALERT : I Recomment not deleting folder as it uses shutil which delete the folder without permission
+# PLEASE DONT USE DELETE BUTTON

 # Thanks For Viewing
 # Please generate Pull Requests if u find bugs